Qowaiv/qowaiv-validation/README.md

 }
 ```

-There is are implementations available in `Qowaiv.Valdation.Abstraction`,
+There are implementations available in `Qowaiv.Valdation.Abstraction`,
 `Qowaiv.Valdation.Fluent` and `Qowaiv.Valdation.DataAnnotation`.
 You can pick
 your implementation of choice based on your scenario.